Oru Small Family

 Oru Small Family is a 2010 Malayalam film directed by Rajasenan, starring Rajasenan, Seetha, Kailash and Ananya.

 Plot

-The film revolves around two families, one that became rich by making illicit liquor and the other, of a sub-registrar, who tries to fight liquor consumption in the society.
+The film revolves around two families, one that became rich by making illicit liquor and the other, of a sub-registrar, who tries to fight liquor consumption in society.
 The boy from the first family falls in love with the sub-registrar's daughter.

 Soundtrack

-The music of the film is given by M. Jayachandran.
-The lyrics are by Anil Panachooran and Rajeev Alunkal.
+M. Jayachandran composed the music, and Anil Panachooran and Rajeev Alunkal wrote the lyrics for the songs.
 The film has three songs sung by Vijay Yesudas, Chinmayi, Jassie Gift, Pradeep Palluruthy and Achu Rajamani.